SilverBoi2137/random/README.md

 # random
-Random and dumb stuff I come up with
-You can expect everything but high quality code
+Random and dumb stuff I come up with, you can expect everything here but high quality code